deblockt/ssa/README.md

   }
 }
 ```
-The action method use MyJsonConverter for convert the return on JSON.
+The action method use MyEncoder for convert the return on JSON or other format.
-You serializer must implements JsonSerializable, or extends DefaultJsonSerializer.
+Your encoder must implements ssa\runner\converter\Encoder, or extends ssa\runner\converter\DefaultJsonEncoder.

 Installation